How to use trust policies with IAM roles

 August 30, 2021: This post is currently being updated.
 We will post another note when it’s complete.

 - An IAM role has a trust policy that defines which conditions must be met to allow other principals to assume it.
-This trust policy reduces the risks associated with privilege escalation.

 Managing access to IAM roles